-As at 30 September 2020, the fair value of an unlisted financial asset at fair value through other comprehensive income is determined by adjusted net asset method with reference to market value of the golf courses and related commercial and residential properties assessed by an independent professional valuer, using direct market comparison, residual method and income capitalisation method for respective properties.
+As at 30 September 2021 and 2020, the fair value of an unlisted financial asset at fair value through other comprehensive income is determined by adjusted net asset method with reference to market value of the golf courses and related commercial and residential properties assessed by an independent professional valuer, using discounted cash flow method, direct market comparison, residual method and income capitalisation method for respective properties.
 The directors consider that this valuation technique is more relevant given that the golf courses and related commercial and residential properties are the major and principal underlying assets of the financial asset.
 This financial asset at fair value through other comprehensive income is included in level 3.